Women aren’t all built the same, but there are a few physical challenges that tend to pop up more with us than the guys when it comes to shooting.

 You shouldn’t DIY it because grip reductions will void your warranty, and going with a good professional gunsmith will help ensure that the reduction is done correctly and safely, without causing structural problems that can cause your gun to literally fall apart in the future.

-Grip reductions are most common for Glock handguns, with some of the top gunsmiths being Robar, Boresight Solutions, and Bowie Tactical Concepts.
-Their work is in-demand enough that if the reduction still isn’t small enough or comfortable for you, your gun could end up more valuable with the right buyer.
+Their work is in demand enough that if the reduction still isn’t small enough or comfortable for you, your gun could end up more valuable with the right buyer.

 Look for the Best Pistol for Small Hands